LifewayIT/eslint-config-corinth/README.md

  - `base`: The base config
  - `node`: Inherits from the base config, configured explicitly for NodeJS projects
  - `browser`: Inherits from the base config, configured explicitly for Browser projects
+ - `typescript`: Does **not** inherit from the base config, use this in tandem with the base config for linting typescript files.
+Can be used inside an `overrides` block in the eslint config to apply these rules only to `.ts` files ([see docs](https://eslint.org/docs/user-guide/configuring#configuration-based-on-glob-patterns))

 Extending `corinth` is the same as directly extending the `base`